chandan-pal/Hibernate_Learnings/Hibernate_Notes.md

-HIBERNATE
+# HIBERNATE
  - ORM Tool (Object Relational Mapping)
  - used in data layer of applications
  - implements JPA

 Hibernate allows us to think/focus in terms of objects and avoid all the complexities involved for mapping the objects in to a relational database.

-What is an ORM (Object Relational Mapping) Tool:
+## What is an ORM (Object Relational Mapping) Tool ?
 	- It solves the common problem of saving object from java to a persistent database against a table which generally represents the class schema.
 	- It solves the common problem of:
 		1. mapping member variables to columns